Body

 Attitude of the country towards ICOs/token sales

-ICOs are being increasingly used for financing new projects and companies, which – considering that unless the tokens qualify as security or e-money, they are not regulated – has been a popular tool for these new players.
+ICOs have been successfully used for financing projects and companies, having been – considering that unless the tokens qualify as security or e-money, they are not regulated –a popular tool for these new players.
+Although, as has been the case in most jurisdictions, ICOs have been less popular, there is still some receptiveness towards them.

 Legal affairs